Anxiety

 Fear of Missing Out: Exchanging Anxiety for the Delight of Living Your Own Best Life

 Whether you intentionally search or aimlessly scroll, you will find evidence of anxiety fingerprinted on the web or anywhere you can find people.
 Internet ads, reels, or posts reveal the idolatrous heart of our society, often expressed as the fear of missing out.
 We have become so addicted to doing more and outdoing one other that we have coined a new phrase for it - FOMO.
 Fear of missing out, or FOMO, may offer a fresh name, but it is a timeworn issue.
 It is anxiety derived from trying to keep up with others’ activities and the fear that one is missing out if they do not also do that activity or have the coveted thing that everybody has.
 Instead of living richly and in contentment with the abundance that God has given to our hands, we compete and compare instead.
 Fear and anxiety drain us of the goodness that God has gifted us.
 We consume time, money, energy, and other resources to keep up with appearances and to match or exceed the experiences of others.
 Instead of feeling fulfilled, a person feels bankrupt, with nothing left to devote to God and no joy in the gifts acquired.
+Plano Christian Counseling can help you break free from this cycle, find peace in God’s provision, and rediscover the joy of living with purpose and gratitude.
 For all that is in the world – the desires of the flesh and the desires of the eyes and pride of life – is not from the Father but is from the world. – 1 John 2:16, ESV Anxiety: fixated on fear Too often, we decide our value based on the external trappings of this world.
 We wrongly assign our worth, often comparing ourselves with any and everyone, close or unfamiliar.
-Peering through the windows of other people’s lives, we somehow believe that we are missing something.
-Unaware of others’ internal struggles and challenges, we make assumptions and judgments.
-Yet, [...]
+Peering through the [...]

 Comments Off on Fear of Missing Out: Exchanging Anxiety for the Delight of Living Your Own Best Life